SmartCambridge/raspberry_pi_kiosk/README.md

 'Entertainment'.
 3. In 'Settings'..'Picture'..'Picture Size' choose 16:9.
 Another option may be 'Fit Picture' which works, but may be grayed-out as a result of using option 1 above (which is generally a good sign).
+4. Note the TV remote (e.g. Hitachi) may **also** have a dedicated button that sets the screen format, from widescreen, to PC, to 3:4 or whatever.
+So give that a prod.
+This may only work until the next power-off of the TV though...

 ### Turn off TV power-saving modes